take0a/docs.getdbt.com/website/docs.ja/docs/cloud/manage-access/set-up-sso-microsoft-entra-id.md

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/azure/azure-cloud-sso.png" title="Configuring Entra ID AD SSO in dbt" />

-1. Click **Save** to complete setup for the Microsoft Entra ID SSO integration.
+28. Click **Save** to complete setup for the Microsoft Entra ID SSO integration.
 From here, you can navigate to the login URL generated for your account's _slug_ to test logging in with Entra ID.

 <Snippet path="login_url_note" />

+### Additional configuration options

+The **Single sign-on** section also contains additional configuration options which are located after the credentials fields.

+- **Include all groups:** Retrieve all groups to which a user belongs from your identity provider.
+If a user is a member of nested groups, it will also include the parent groups.
+When this option is disabled, only groups where the user has direct membership will be supplied.
+This option is enabled by default.

+- **Maximum number of groups to retrieve:** Provides a configurable limit to the number of groups to retrieve for users.
+By default, this is set to 250 groups, but this number can be increased if users' group memberships exceed that amount.

 ## Setting up RBAC
 Now you have completed setting up SSO with Entra ID, the next steps will be to set up